Our use of Cookies

 • Prohibited commodities exported

-• Failure to carry out remedial action of a non-conformity in the timescale given
+• Failure to carry out remedial action of a non-compliance in the timescale given

 • Repeated non-critical non-conformities

-A non-critical non-conformity is one that does not immediately or directly impact the integrity or trust in the NPPO’s phytosanitary system or its elements, and is not considered a critical non-conformity.
+A non-compliance is one that does not immediately or directly impact the integrity or trust in the NPPO’s phytosanitary system or its elements, and is not considered a critical non-compliance.

 Examples include, but are not limited to: